njrankin/seo-agency/index.md

-## Welcome to my GIthub pages version of NigelRankin.com
+## Welcome to my Github pages version of NigelRankin.com

 You can jump straight to the main site at https://nigelrankin.com if you wish.